thanhnguyennguyen/tomox-bot/README.md

 ```bash
 go build -v -o bot
 ```
-- Build binaries for multiple platforms (Not recommended: because it takes a few minutes)
+- Build binaries for multiple platforms<br/>
+(Not recommended: because it takes a few minutes)

   - Docker installed is required
   - Update TOMOX_BOT_PACKAGE in build.sh, point to your remote package